gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

 of their salvation is at hand, as Jacob shall be saved and a remnant of Jacob will accept me as their Lord, as all the chosen become one new man.
 I have sent many across the earth, heralding my arrival.
 Though many of my people have been deceived and are lukewarm, my spirit shall awaken in many, and many shall return to me.
 My appearing is at hand.
 Stand strong and shout my arrival and shout my words of salvation to all.
 The time is almost at hand, and silence is on the deep as the hosts of heaven await the trumpet blast that is nearer than you can imagine.
 Yet, a very short time remains, and many more shall yet be saved, so faint not.
-I am he who pastors my church and has given gifts unto men.
-I am the great and mighty Lord, slain from the foundations of the world.
-I am he who gave his life for the flock, the living Christ whom God has raised from the dead.
-I am the Word made flesh who dwells among you.
-I am the only begotten son of God come in the flesh, even the mighty Messiah of the Israel of God.
-I am near, and my appearing is at hand.
-I am the righteous judge who is worthy to open the seals.
-I am the lamb of God, slain for the sins of my people.
-I am the sinless savior who saves to the uttermost.
-I am a man acquainted with much grief and sorrows, yet my joy remains full.
-I am the living Lord, the righteous shepherd.
-I am the one prophesied of by all the prophets and I have the keys to death and hell, and the Father has put all things in heaven and earth into my mighty hands.
+I am he who pastors my church and has given gifts unto men.
+I am the great and mighty Lord, slain from the foundations of the world.
+I am he who gave his life for the flock, the living Christ whom God has raised from the dead.
+I am the Word made flesh who dwells among you.
+I am the only begotten son of God come in the flesh, even the mighty Messiah of the Israel of God.
+I am near, and my appearing is at hand.
+I am the righteous judge who is worthy to open the seals.
+I am the lamb of God, slain for the sins of my people.
+I am the sinless savior who saves to the uttermost.
+I am a man acquainted with much grief and sorrows, yet my joy remains full.
+I am the living Lord, the righteous shepherd.
+I am the one prophesied of by all the prophets and I have the keys to death and hell, and the Father has put all things in heaven and earth into my mighty hands.

 181